 This has to be tried to be believed!

 And what made this work, therefore, were the lashings of deliciously gooey and creamy cheese, along with a large, thick, tangy tomato.

 All this, and a whole lot more, combined to deliver an innovatory cheese lover’s cheesy delight.

 Shame they didn’t quite get the cheese to melt the way it appears in their promotional ad.
-Be that as it may, the truth is that this works far better in theory, than it does in practice precisely because of its humongous size.

 This monster is so big that it can only ever be eaten in parts resulting in its downfall (no pun intended).
 What this amounts to is a disparate collection of parts that fail to marry harmoniously.